-- (a) Upon a request from the receiving state, a sending state shall retake a violent offender who has committed a significant violation. - (b) Upon a request from the receiving state, a sending state shall retake an offender who is convicted of a violent crime. - (c) When a sending state is required to retake an offender, the sending state shall issue a warrant and file a detainer with the holding facility when the offender is in custody.
+- (A) Upon a request from the receiving state, a sending state shall retake a violent offender who has committed a significant violation. - (B) Upon a request from the receiving state, a sending state shall retake an offender who is convicted of a violent crime. - (C) When a sending state is required to retake an offender, the sending state shall issue a warrant and, upon apprehension of the offender, file a detainer with the holding facility where the offender is in custody.